adamluzsi/frameless/pkg/dtokit/jsondto/README.md

   enabling easy conversion to and from JSON.
 - **Compatibility with Standard Library**:
-  Designed to complement the Go standard library's JSON handling capabilities, making it easier to use with existing codebase and DTOs.
+  Designed to complement the Go standard library's JSON handling capabilities, making it easier to use with existing codebase and dtokit.

 ### jsondto.Interface[I]